 Xiaomi has gone to great lengths to accommodate these “fans.”
-For instance, when the company launched its first ROM in 2010, there were only 100 users, but after it started making devices and its marketshare grew, Xiaomi honored those that had stuck with them from the beginning by printing their name in the MIUI boot loader.
+For instance, when the company launched its first ROM in 2010, there were only 100 users, but after it started making devices its marketshare grew, Xiaomi honored those that had stuck with them from the beginning by printing their name in the MIUI boot loader.

-Then there was the time a fan requested that Xiaomi make it easier to turn on the flashlight from the Lock screen.
+Then there was the time a fan requested that Xiaomi make it easier to turn on the flashlight from the ck screen.
 He argued that his parents wouldn’t have caught him coming home drunk if he wouldn’t have made such a racket dropping his keys.
 A week later, the developers pushed out a software update that included that exact feature.
 “Everything we do is with social as a platform,” said Barra.
 “Every market we enter has its differences, but at the core everyone is social, everyone is emotional, everyone loves to be spoken to—to be marketed at.”

 Xiaomi in the

-Xiaomi’s entrance into the U.S. mobile market will incorporate some of the tactics that have made it famous overseas.
-Although the company won’t initially sell phones and tablets—Barra said “the amount of effort required to bring those products to market is significant”—it does plan to appeal to U.S. customers (sorry, fans) in a similar manner.
-Barra cited its recent success in India.
-“When we entered India, we didn’t know how things were going to turn out.
+Xiaomi’s entrance into the U.S. mobile market will incorporate some of the tactics that have made it famous overseas. though the company won’t initially sell phones tablets—Barra said “the amount of effort required to bring those products to market is significant”—it does plan to appeal to U.S. customers (sorry, fans) in a similar manner.
+Barra cited its recent success in India. “en we entered India, we didn’t know how things were going to turn out.
 India got it.
-They understood what we were coming to market with…We were bringing more than anyone had ever brought.”
+They understood what we were coming to market with… were bringing more than anyone had ever brought.”

 There’s also the question of how Xiaomi plans to market to the everyman—users that aren’t necessarily “in the know,” but who do a little research for their bi-annual phone upgrades.
-I asked Barra about this—about how he’d get someone like my Mom onboard the Xiaomi train—and he bluntly answered, “You’ll buy her one.”
-Essentially, Xiaomi is banking on its existing “fans” to convert their friends and family members, too.
+I asked Barra about this—about how he’d get someone like my Mom onboard the Xiaomi train— he bluntly answered, “You’ll buy her one.”
+Essentially, Xiaomi is banking on its existing “fans” to convert their friends family members, too.

 Unfortunately, we won’t get to see Xiaomi’s plan in action for some time, since it’s limited on what it can sell here in the U.S. But the company is very optimistic about its future stateside.
-“Building a fan base [in the U.S.] is no different than how we built a fan base in India,” said Lin.
-“Driving marketshare and having a great experience…is really the most important goal for us.”
+“Building a fan base [in the U.S.] is no different than how we built a fan base in India,” said n.
+“Driving marketshare having a great experience…is really the most important goal for us.”